kegelkugel/reliable_movie_ranking/README.md

 ## Results as of 17 July 2020

-*The first number is the ranking on IMDb, in brackets is the corresponding rating.
-The second number is the ranking on Rotten Tomatoes, in brackets is the corresponding score.
-Then comes the year of the movie, its title, and a list of people associated with it (usually the producer and two main actors).*

 ```
 Movies appearing in the charts of IMDb and Rotten Tomatoes:
 IMDb   2.
 (9.1) RT 32. ( 98 %) 1972: The Godfather (Francis Ford Coppola (dir.), Marlon Brando, Al Pacino)